 DECLARE statement.
 The following example declares two integer variables

 y, and set their default values to zero.

 DECLARE x, y INT DEFAULT 0;

-Once you declared a variable, you can start using it.
-To assign a variable another value, you use the
+Once a variable is declared, it is ready to use.
+To assign a variable a value, you use the

 The value of the